udexon/PhosChat/README.md

 From a different perspective, the term "decentralized" has been "hijacked and abused" by blockchain advocates in the past few years with some notable, but limited, progress.

+Blockchain is just a very clumsy way to do decentralized data base.

 We adopted this term largely due to the fact that our framework has a common root with blockchain in asymmetric cryptography, and it modifies significantly one of the most fundamental step in network computing: user authentication.

-Blockchain is just a very clumsy way to do decentralized data base.
+Hence the name:

+- __DxBC: Decentralization WITHOUT Blockchain__

 ## I: Decentralized User Authentication